ildar-shaimordanov/git-markdown-toc/README.md

 The updated TOC is always ended with double new line to separate from the further text below.
-On the same reason, if the TOC is preceded with some text above, the double new line is prepended the TOC.
+On the same reason, if the TOC is preceded with some text above, the double new line is prepending the TOC.

 ## Old-style markers